 Professional skills tell a lot about a person, they describe what a person’s unique value is to any employer or candidate.
 Add skills that define your professional role, experiences, and contributions.
 Make sure that your skills are up-to-date and relevant to your job roles.

-Join us for our Free 30-Minute Webinar: Growing Your Personal Brand on LinkedIn For Recruiters.
-With LinkedIn being the go-to network for recruiters, it’s never been more important to make sure your personal brand stands out online.
+Watch Parqa’s Free 30-Minute Webinar: Growing Your Personal Brand on LinkedIn For Recruiters.
+LinkedIn is the go-to social network for recruiters, it’s never been more important to make sure your personal brand stands out online.
 Learn how to grow your business, and gain traction on LinkedIn, in this 30-Minute How-To Guide for Recruiters.